angKafka/interview-SDE/thread-pool-multithreaded-server/readme.md

 - Can be extended to build REST-like API services

 ## 📂 Project Structure
-Server.java           // Main multithreaded server logic
+Server.java           // springaoptut.Main multithreaded server logic
 ClientHandler.java    // Logic to process each client request (extendable)

 ## 📌 How it Works